isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 			</li>
 		</ul>
 	</li>
-<li><i>[not applicable for children aged 2 and below in the calendar year]</i> a valid pre-departure COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
+<li><i>[not applicable for children aged 2 and below in the calendar year]</i> a valid pre-departure COVID-19 Polymerase Chain Reaction (PCR) [or Antigen Rapid Test (ART) for entry into Singapore from 11 November 2021, 2359hrs] test result certificate (electronic or physical copy) in English stating the following:
 <ol style="list-style-type: circle">
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
-<li>a negative COVID-19 PCR test result;</li>
+<li>a negative COVID-19 test result;</li>
-<li>the date and time when the COVID-19 PCR test was taken, which must be within 48 hours before departure for Singapore; and</li>
+<li>the date and time when the COVID-19 test was taken, which must be within 48 hours before departure for Singapore; and</li>
-<li>the name of the testing institution conducting the COVID-19 PCR test, which must be from the list of internationally accredited or recognised laboratories, clinics, or medical facilities</li>
+<li>the name of the testing institution conducting the COVID-19 test, which must be from the list of internationally accredited or recognised laboratories, clinics, or medical facilities</li>
 </ol>
 	</li>
 	</ul>

-In addition, short-term visitors must present:
+In addition, visa-required short-term visitors must present a valid visa.
-- a valid visa (for visa-required visitors); and
-- a mobile device with the TraceTogether app already downloaded and with their profiles registered on the app.

 A traveller who does not have any of the above may be refused boarding by the airline.

 Those unable to use a mobile device due to a certified disability or special needs are eligible to be issued TraceTogether tokens with payment of a refundable S$50 deposit (in lieu of the requirement to have a mobile device with the TraceTogether app downloaded) at the Changi Recommends booth at Changi Airport upon arrival in Singapore.

-For visitors who do not have mobile devices to download the TraceTogether app or are unable to receive an SMS One-Time Password to register their profile on the TraceTogether app, please refer to Questions 5 and 6 under <b><font style="colour:red;">Contact Tracing – TraceTogether</font></b>.

-#### 9. What should travellers do if they have already booked themselves onto a non-designated flight?
+#### 7. What should travellers do if they have already booked themselves onto a non-designated flight?

 They should approach their airline for assistance.

-#### 10. Do travellers need a return flight ticket to enter Singapore?
+#### 8. Do travellers need a return flight ticket to enter Singapore?

 Travellers under the VTL do not need a return flight ticket to enter Singapore.
 However, they are advised to check with the relevant authorities on the entry requirements of the country/region to which they are travelling after Singapore.

-#### 11. Are travellers required to take designated VTL flights to depart from Singapore?
+#### 9. Are travellers required to take designated VTL flights to depart from Singapore?
 No, the VTL is meant for travellers who intend to seek entry into Singapore.
 For travellers flying departing from Singapore, it will depend on the inbound requirements of the destination country/region.
 Currently, there are no requirements for designated VTL flights.

-#### 12. Can transfer/transit passengers travel on designated VTL flights?
+#### 10. Can transfer/transit passengers travel on designated VTL flights?

 Transfer/transit passengers who are <a href="/health/vtsg" target="_blank">fully vaccinated</a> with WHO EUL vaccines may travel on designated VTL flights, regardless of where they were issued their vaccination certificate and regardless of their travel history, as long as they are able to show proof of vaccination.